 Baptist Health System is working closely with Metropolitan Health and the Centers for Disease Control and Prevention (CDC) to respond to any potential coronavirus cases in our area.
 We routinely treat infectious diseases at our hospitals.
 We have strong infection control policies, procedures, and systems in place to screen and treat patients.
 We are committed to keeping our patients, our staff, and our community safe.
 For more information about the coronavirus, go to the CDC website..

-We are closely monitoring the current increase in positive COVID-19 cases, and we continue to work with Metropolitan Health, state health officials and the Centers for Disease Control and Prevention (CDC) to respond appropriately.
+We are closely monitoring positive COVID-19 cases in our area, and we continue to work with Metropolitan Health, state health officials and the Centers for Disease Control and Prevention (CDC) to respond appropriately.

-- NICU patients- Two ID banded parents can remain with the patient
+- Pediatric & NICU inpatients– Two identification (ID) banded parents can remain with the patient at all times

-- End of Life patients – One designated visitor
+- Surgery/Procedure patients – One designated visitor can:

 - No minors under the age of 16 may visit these areas.